GLONET: Mercator's end-to-end neural Global Ocean forecasting system: Results

 \section{Results}

 In this section, GLONET's forecasting capabilities are empirically assessed using a comprehensive set of validation metrics, designed to capture different dimensions of forecast quality.
 The evaluation begins with the IV-TT Class 4 Framework, a robust benchmark that leverages observational data to evaluate forecasting accuracy against reference datasets.
-This is followed by point-wise accuracy assessments, process-oriented metrics, and diagnostic analyses, offering a multifaceted understanding of the model’s performance.
+This is followed by point-wise accuracy assessments, process-oriented metrics, and diagnostic analyses, offering a multifaceted understanding of the model's performance.

+The models used in this evaluation differ significantly in their design and application.
+GLONET, a data-driven model, employs an autoregressive structure, generating forecasts based on prior predictions.
+In contrast, Xihe, also a data-driven approach, does not rely on autoregressive modeling and instead focuses on independent, single-step forecasts, which provides stable performance across lead times but may lack long-term consistency.
+GLO12, a physics-driven model, integrates governing physical equations and observational data assimilation, allowing it to perform well in dynamically consistent predictions.
+Each model differs in resolution and computational efficiency, with GLONET and Xihe benefiting from a more flexible, data-driven architectures that can be trained to resolve high-dimensional inputs, while GLO12 rely on more traditional, computationally intensive physics-based and autoregressive fashion.

 Point-wise evaluations use GLORYS12 as the reference dataset, assessing the models’ ability to generate forecasts that align closely with the data on which they were trained.
 This analysis provides a detailed view of the models' accuracy in capturing ocean states across various spatial and temporal scales, ensuring consistency and comparability with the training reference.
 Extending beyond these localized evaluations, process-oriented metrics are incorporated to evaluate the model's ability to derive essential ocean quantities and maintain coherence across interconnected forecasted variables.
 Additionally, diagnostic variables, such as vorticity and mesoscale eddies are analysed to assess the model’s skill in preserving dynamic consistency, energy cascading and fine-scale structures.
 This holistic evaluation ensures that GLONET’s forecasts not only minimize numerical errors but also adhere to the fundamental dynamics governing ocean systems.